- 1 (Vicia faba)

 – It is not recommended to cook beans with too much meat and animal fat because it slows digestion.

-- Probably flatulent properties of legume (for its high fiber content) and the fact that there are people with are intolerant to broad bean (favism) are the causes of the bad reputation of this food, which many authors have described throughout history:
+– Probably flatulent properties of this legume (for its high fiber content) and the fact that there are people with are intolerant to broad bean (favism) are the causes of the bad reputation of this food, which many authors have described throughout history:

 Popularly it is said that the beans should not be eaten at night because they could produce nightmares.
 In the Middle Ages it was thought that the souls of the dead lived inside this legume, for this reason they were not allowed to sleep.